BeyondeLabs/mpesa-api-docs/README.md

 ## Call for Collaboration

-We believe: it takes a village.
+You know, it takes a village.

 ### How to Contribute
 - Fork this repo